 I walked in and out of the train, admiring its old age charm.
 Its open wagons which rucksacks and it’s a steam engine.
 I walked along the narrow gauge track that played hide and seek with the desert sand.
 While the colors created a panorama to admire with rough rocks jetting out of the sand and the rail lines seem to be leading to them.
 I admired the engineering involved.
 It is not easy to lay the horizontal rail lines on a sandy surface.
 Some of them appeared to sit entirely on a sand dune and I wondered how it managed to remain firm.
 They have been around for a century now.

 It is as much an ode to the engineers who built this rail line in the desert.
-My little research led me to this paper that talks about the chemistry of the rail tracks used in Hejaz railway.
+My little research led me to this paper that talks about the chemistry of the rail tracks used in the Hejaz railway.
 It must have taken a lot of motivation to work on a railway track through the desert.

 Thank you, Jordan Tourism for adding experience to my favorite mode of travel – Train Journeys.

-Recommend you to read following Visit Jordan Travel Blog.
+Recommend you read the following Visit Jordan Travel Blog.